-The medium-sized Scarlet-winged Lichen Moth adult has bright colors, while its dull caterpillar blends in nicely on the lichens that speckle tree trunks everywhere.
+The medium-sized Scarlet-winged Lichen Moth adult has bright colors, while its dull caterpillar blends in nicely on the lichens that it feeds on.

-The red and black adults emerge in spring or summer.
-They can be found in or near woodlands and pine forests.
-They are mostly nocturnal, and are attracted to lights.
-They are similar in appearance to their cousin, the Painted Lichen Moth.
-The Painted Lichen Moth has a more orange hue and a bit of black on the thorax ('shoulder plate') where the Scarlet-winged Lichen Moth is red.
+The red and black adult moth emerges in spring or summer.
+It can be found in or near woodlands and pine forests.
+It is mostly nocturnal and attracted to lights.
+It is similar in appearance to its cousin, the Painted Lichen Moth.
+The Painted Lichen Moth has thinner orange lines while the Scarlet-winged Lichen Moth has thicker red ones.

 Scientific Name: Hypoprepia miniata